MachineMC/Machine/CONTRIBUTING.md

 # Machine Contribution Guide
-Greetings!
-It's great to see that you have chosen to access this document.
-I hope you find it helpful.

 To begin with, we want to express our gratitude for your willingness to contribute to Machine project.
-Your participation is highly valued and much appreciated!
+Every contribution is highly valued and much appreciated!

 ### Requirements
-To begin with, we assume that you possess adequate knowledge in Java programming and have selected your preferred IDE.
-However, if you lack proficiency in Java programming, we recommend that you refer to the official [Java documentation](https://docs.oracle.com/en/java/).

-Before continuing, please ensure that you have **JDK 17 and Kotlin** installed on your system.

-Subsequently, to kickstart your contributions, you will require a few essential tools.
-While most of these tools come pre-installed with your IDE, some may require additional installation:
+- JDK 17
-- Gradle - *In case your IDE does not support Gradle, fret not, you can use the Gradle wrapper (gradlew or gradlew.bat) without the need for any installation or configuration.*
+- Gradle - *you can use the Gradle wrapper (gradlew or gradlew.bat) without the need for any installation or configuration*
 - Git

-### Safety Rules
-- Contributions must not include any malicious code intended to cause harm to the user or their device.
-- Under no circumstances should contributions contain confidential tokens, passwords, personal API keys, GitHub tokens, or any similar sensitive information.
-- Contributions should avoid slowing or making the server unstable.

 ### General Information
-Adhere to the project's prescribed style guide, which is comprehensively detailed in the `STYLE_GUIDE.md` file.
+- Adhere to the project's style guide, which is comprehensively described in the `STYLE_GUIDE.md` file.

-It is imperative to test your modifications rigorously.
-Go beyond testing just your alterations; test for any possible side effects that may have unintentionally resulted from your changes and avoid the frustration of breaking existing functionality.
+- Test your modifications carefully, make sure they don't cause side effects that may cause unintentional behaviour.
+- Contributions must not include any malicious code intended to cause harm to the end-user and contain confidential tokens, passwords, personal API keys, or any similar information.

-Finally, when you are ready to submit your pull request, kindly conform to the provided template.
+- Finally, when you are ready to submit your pull request, make sure to follow the provided template.

 #### Nullness
-All variables that are either not annotated or annotated with `@NotNull` are presumed to be non-null.
+All variables that are either not annotated or annotated with `@NotNull` are expected to be non-null.
+Null value is allowed only for variables marked with `@Nullable`.

-#### Other
+#### Recommendations
 - Prevent Stream API if not dealing with large collections of data, use classic loop instead.

 ### Specific Information

 #### API
-The API is fashioned after its forerunners.
-It prioritizes brevity to ensure simplicity for novices, while still offering ample advanced features for more seasoned developers.
+The API is designed after its forerunners.
+It prioritizes simplicity to ensure ease for beginners, while offering enough advanced features for more experienced developers.

-We derive inspiration for designing new APIs mainly from Bukkit, Sponge, Minestom, and Krypton, credits where credits due.
+We draw inspiration for the design of new APIs primarily from Bukkit, Sponge, Minestom, and Krypton.

 The Machine API should be structured to evolve seamlessly with new Minecraft versions.
-You should always weigh the potential use cases against the prospective maintenance expenses.
-If the downsides outweigh the benefits, it is perhaps not worth pursuing.
-In addition, it is crucial to document your code thoroughly.
+You should always weigh the potential use cases against the maintenance expenses.
+If the downsides outweigh the benefits, it is most likely not worth implementing the idea.

+Make sure that 100% of your API code is documented with the correct use of code contract annotations.

-Plugin design should rely heavily on dependency injection, and avoid the use of static accessors wherever feasible.
+Plugins should rely on dependency injection, and avoid the use of static accessors.
+Exceptions do exist, but make sure you discuss your idea of implementation with others first if you are not sure about the design choice.
-However, some exceptions may exist.

 #### Server
-The server is a bit more intricate than the API and does not impose many of the same strict requirements, but there are still some guidelines that you should attempt to follow.
+The server is more complex than the API and does not follow many of the same strict requirements, but there are still some guidelines that you should attempt to follow.

-The server is not designed to maintain backward compatibility for its dependents as it would be prohibitively expensive to maintain and severely limit the ability to evolve across Minecraft versions.
+The server is not designed to maintain backwards compatibility as it would be expensive to maintain and severely limit the ability to evolve across Minecraft versions.

-Moreover, when designing implementations, it is imperative to ensure that you:
+When designing implementations, ensure that you:
-- Follow the API specification thoroughly.
+- Follow the API specification.
-- Conduct comprehensive testing to ensure that your code operates precisely as intended.
+- Test it to make sure that your code operates as intended.
 - Avoid introducing any potentially problematic elements, such as unexpected exceptions.

 ### Licensing
-In order to contribute code, it must be licensed under **GPLv3** by you.
+In order to contribute code, it must be licensed under **GPLv3**;
-We assume that any code you contribute is either your own or that you have explicit permission to license it to us.
+it is either your property, or you have express permission to provide and license it to us.

 Third-party code may be accepted in the following circumstances:
 - It is under a compatible license and part of a public, freely-available resource.
 - You have been granted permission to include it.

 ### Lombok
-Throughout the project, we utilize [Lombok](https://projectlombok.org/) to minimize boilerplate code and enhance the readability of certain areas.
+Throughout the project, we use [Lombok](https://projectlombok.org/) to minimize boilerplate code and improve its readability.
-If you intend to use Lombok in your commitments, it is essential that you use only annotations that do not modify how the code works, rather adds functionality and reduce extra code.
+If you intend to use Lombok in your commitments, use only annotations that do not modify how the code works, rather reduce boilerplate code.

 **Banned Lombok Features** *(Annotations can't be detected by checkstyle so make sure you don't use these in your code)*